International students and money

 Opening a bank account in the UK

 After arriving in the UK, it can take a few weeks for a student to open a bank account in the UK.
 Therefore, it is important that all students plan to be without a UK bank account during this time.
-See our Life at UAL page for more information.
+See our Living in London page for more information.

 The Student Advice Service is available to provide further information and support on financial matters related to your course.